 Tab, a preview of the result is displayed, which can be scrolled within using the arrow keys.

 In addition to the command line, the prototype also includes the article overview, the article page, and the editor.
 The article overview can also be controlled by the arrow keys,

 Tab.
 Additionally, an input field can be used to filter the results.

 After a short familiarization, the user interface can be operated completely by the keyboard.
 Once you have learned the commands, it can be used without the mouse.

 You can try our prototype yourself.
 If you do not have an Emvi account yet, go ahead and create one here.
 You must also be a member of an organization.
 You can either create one yourself or join an existing one by getting invited by an administrator.
 To access the prototype, simply add

 experimental/ at the end of the URL in the address bar of your browser after opening any organization.

 Note the slash at the end of the URL.

 We will continue to pursue and expand this concept in the coming weeks and months.
-During first tests we could already collect positive feedback and would be very happy to receive yours.
-The prototype has its limits, because the editor is not yet fully designed for keyboard operation.
+During the first tests, we could already collect positive feedback and would be very happy to receive yours.
+The prototype has its limits because the editor is not yet fully designed for keyboard operation.
 We will improve these things in the meantime and report on our progress.